Tiberias & the Sea of Galilee

 Still relatively undiscovered by mass tourism, Susita is one of the Sea of Galilee region’s best-kept secrets—a magical blend of history, landscape, and serenity.

+One of the Sea of Galilee’s biggest attractions is its beautiful beaches and the chance to cool off in its refreshing waters—a perfect escape on a hot summer day.
 And make no mistake, it gets hot here—temperatures can soar up to 45°C in the shade.
-That’s why we wholeheartedly recommend diving into the refreshing waters, soaking up the sun, and firing up the BBQ for the ultimate Galilean chill-out session.
+That’s why we wholeheartedly recommend diving into the breeze waters, soaking up the sun, and firing up the vegan BBQ for the ultimate Galilean chill-out session.